freesky-edward/blogclub/tech/post/oslo_privsep.md

     capabilities=[c.CAP_SYS_ADMIN],
 ).
 ```
-By this code, we defined the configure section which will be used to initialize the deamon in the future and assign it within the required capabilities.
+By this code, we defined the configure section which will be used to initialize the daemon in the future and assign it within the required capabilities.
 The configuration options are below:
 ```
 [privsep_osbrick]
 user = novapriv